 It’s all too easy to skip the niceties of a beautiful life in the name of ease and convenience.
 Sadly, I see many people opting for paper plates and paper towels rather than real dishes and cloth napkins.
-But it really isn’t that difficult to set a cosy supper table.
+But it really isn’t that difficult to set a cozy supper table.
 It just takes a bit of a mindset change.

 Cloth Napkins and Real Dishes

 I do understand that to some, cloth napkins might seem a bit fussy these days.
 In fact, I was surprised to read a couple of articles about the fact that paper napkins are becoming obsolete.
 Apparently people are using paper towels instead.